-One of the largest projects Valley Paving completed last summer was a 13-mile repaving stretch on Highway 95.
+One of the largest projects Valley Paving worked on this summer was a 13-mile repaving stretch on Highway 95 that is estimated to use 100,000 tons of asphalt.
 “It was about a three-month job and kept us plenty busy coupled with other projects within the metro area,” says Carron.

 The road structure of Highway 95 was over 20 years old.
-The contract called for milling 4 in. at the centerline and maintaining a 2% cross slope for 18 ft. either way of the centerline, leaving approximately 4 in. of surface remaining to reclaim.
-Valley Paving then installed approximately 100,000 total tons of mix with three lifts of 6 in., a 2-in. non-wearing course of PG 58/28 and a 4-in. wear course of PG 58/34 modified.
+The contract called for Valley Paving to mill 4 inches at the centerline and maintain a 2% cross slope for 18 feet either way of the centerline, leaving approximately 4 inches of surface remaining to reclaim.
+Valley then installed approximately 100,000 tons of mix total with three lifts of 6 inches, a 2-inch non-wearing course of PG 58/28, and a 4-inch wear course of PG 58/34 modified.

 “We were supposed to begin this job in early April,” says Carron.
-“The spring was horrible due to snow storms.
-Then, we had rain day after rain day for 40 days.
-It somewhat turned around, but it continued to not be a typical Minnesota summer.
-We were behind schedule like most other contractors in the area.”
+“This spring was horrible due to snow storms, however, then we had rain day after rain day for 40 days.
+It has somewhat turned around, but it continues not to be a typical Minnesota summer.
+We’re behind schedule like most other contractors in the area.”

-For airport work, for example, fines can be as high as $5,000 per half hour.
-“If you have a piece of equipment down, you not only lose money and pay penalties, you also may be answering to the public on the nightly news,” says Carron.
-“For this company, we can’t have that.
+For airport work, for example, fines can be as high as $5,000 per half hour, says Carron.
+“If you have a piece of equipment down, you not only lose money and pay penalties, you also may be answering to the public on the nightly news,” he says.
+“For this company, we can’t have that.”

-“With vets, you gain a brotherhood relationship through respect for one another and the military experience you share,” Carron comments.
+“With vets, you gain a brotherhood relationship through respect for one another and the military experience you share,” he says.
 “Most veterans I know who have signed on the dotted line to serve go well beyond perseverance for the good of the country.
 They don’t expect parades or a pat on the back.
 They have stepped up!
-That character alone proves why employers should hire vets.”
+That character alone proves why employees should hire vets.”

-He adds, “Everyone here is very proud of our commitment, proud to show support to the retuning vets, and we encourage others to put veterans back to work.”
-ET
+Carron concludes, “Everyone here is very proud of our commitment, proud to show support to the retuning vets, and we encourage others to put veterans back to work.”